christianjauregui/famafrench/_sources/index.rst.txt

       * `Mispricing (non-clustered) Factor` (UMO)

 Please reach out if you have any recommendations or suggestions for improvements.
 Collaborations are welcomed - reach out at **chris.jauregui@berkeley.edu**!

+Github repository with my source code can be found `here <https://github.com/christianjauregui/famafrench>`_.

 Contents
 ========